bizhishui/bizhishui.github.io/_posts/2017-02-22-Linux-Basics.md

     #Download all files (no html) from a website using wget
     wget --content-disposition --restrict-file-names=nocontrol -e robots=off -A.java,.c,.h -r URL  #-A specify files to be downloaded

+    #To see what functions are inside the dynamic library
+    nm libfoo.so | grep ' T '
 ```

 ### 常用软件